-- a.
-The Contractor must compile records through the life of the contract as to its level of achievement in fulfilling the commitments made under the Inuit Benefits Plan (IBP), including but not limited to the following elements: - 1.
-Total hours and total dollars spent on Inuit Employment - 2.
+- 1. Total hours and total dollars spent on Inuit Employment - 2.
 Total hours and total dollars spent on Inuit Training - 3.
 Total dollars spent on sub-contracting to firms on the Inuit Firm Registry - 4.
 Location of Contractor and sub-contractors / suppliers in the Nunavut Settlement Are - b.
 As part of the obligation under the General Conditions to keep proper accounts and records, the Contractor must maintain all records related to the delivery of IBP commitments and make them available for audit purposes. - c.
-The Contractor must accompany each invoice with an IBP Progress Report drafted in accordance with Annex "E" (IBP Progress Report) of the contract. - d.
+The Contractor must accompany each invoice with an IBP Progress Report drafted in accordance with Annex "F" (IBP Progress Report) of the contract. - d.
 If, for any reason, the contract does not include an Inuit Benefits Plan (IBP), Canada will still expect that records documenting the occurrence of any unanticipated Inuit and Nunavut benefits realized under the contract be provided with each invoice in accordance with paragraph c.